American Boychoir Concerts

 A reception was held in the church's fellowship hall, for choirboys and audience members who wished to attend.
 Many, including Amarillo Director Perales, had a chance to visit with the guest choristers (photo at left).
 Eleven Amarillo boychoir families hosted boys Friday night and fed them breakfast before bringing them back to St. Andrew's Saturday morning.
 (The boys had been overnight guests-- in church member homes-- while they were in Lubbock.)

-It is my personal belief that the American Boychoir is a national treasure.
+It is my personal belief that the American Boychoir was a national treasure.
 Founded in 1937, the choir had a weekly radio show, during the 1940s, on the Mutual Broadcasting Network.
 In the 50s it did the live NBC-TV premiere of Amahl and the Night Visitors, a Carnegie Hall debut, a holiday recording with Bing Crosby, and performed at Toscanini's last concert.
 In the 60s and 70s the choir sang for Lincoln Center's opening; had TV appearances on the Bell Telephone Hour and Hallmark Hall of Fame; made the first of six tours to Japan; and performed for Pope Paul VI.
 In the 1980s the choir made the first (and only) American recording of Handel's MESSIAH with men and boys.
 They have since performed on TV specials with Jessye Norman, The Boston Pops Orchestra and many other music notables.

 To the director, accompanist, support staff-- and the boys: I appreciated your beautiful singing.
-I thank you for the gracious encouragement and splendid example the American Boychoir provides for all other boychoirs in this country!
+I thank you for the gracious encouragement and splendid example the American Boychoir provided for all other boychoirs in this country!

 Gene Bitner - ALMOST ANGELS